-In order to compare with the method without dark jet tagging, in Fig.\ref{exclu} we also put the up limit obtained by using the cut flow in ATLAS report \cite{Aaboud:2017nmi}.
-In report \cite{Aaboud:2017nmi}, after inclusive cut, several mass window are designed to further increase the sensitivity.
+We give a $95\%$ confidence level exclusion limit on the cross-section of X pair production in Fig.\,\ref{exclu}.
+Theoretical uncertainty (T.U.) from dark jet tagging is estimated by varying renormalization-scale $\mu$ in dark parton shower process.
+See Appendix A for a detailed discussion about theoretical uncertainty.
+In order to compare with the search method without dark jet tagging, in Fig.\ref{exclu} we also show the up limit obtained by doing a recast of ATLAS report \cite{Aaboud:2017nmi}.
+In report \cite{Aaboud:2017nmi}, after inclusive cut, several mass window are designed to further increase search sensitivity.
 For a certain resonance mass, average mass $m_\textrm{avg}$ is required to be located in a narrow region around it.
-While due to a strong shower in dark sector setting A, the average mass obtained by 4 final state leading jets distribute in a large mass region.
-Thus the mass window cut discard too much signal event and result in a low sensitivity.
-Fig.\ref{exclu} shows that the limit from ATLAS report recast is much weaker than our dark jet tagging method.
+While due to a strong shower in dark sector, the average mass obtained by 4 final state leading jets distribute in a broad mass region.
+Thus the mass window cut discard too many signal events and result in a low sensitivity.
+Fig.\ref{exclu} shows that the exclusion limit from ATLAS report recast is weaker than the limit from our dark jet tagging method.